 The problems of Dropbox may not be easily solved.
 Every Dropbox strike requires users to spend more time repairing, which will reduce learning and work efficiency.
-A better way to protect computer data is to use CBackup, an alternative to the Dropbox app, to back up desktop files to Dropbox automatically.
+A better way to protect computer data is to use CBackup, an alternative to the Dropbox desktop app, to back up and sync PC files to Dropbox automatically.

-CBackup is a professional cloud backup service.
-You can use it to back up files on your Windows PC to your Dropbox account, as well as the huge cloud space it provides for each user.
+CBackup is a professional cloud backup and sync service.
+You can use it to upload files on your Windows PC to your Dropbox account, as well as the huge cloud space it provides for each user.
 Using CBackup is a more stable and safe way to perform PC cloud backup, and you can have more cloud backup space.
 Now follow the steps below to use this simple tool for free.

 Step 1.
 Download and install the CBackup software for free, and create an account to log in with the registered account.

 Step 2.
-Go to the My Storage tab, click the plus icon, and select Add Cloud > Dropbox > Add.
+Go to the My Storage tab, choose the Dropbox item and click Authorize Now.
 You need to enter the Dropbox account information to authorize it to CBackup.

-✎Note: You can follow the same operation to add all cloud drive accounts with free storage, and then go to My Storage > +> New Combined Cloud.
-You can connect multiple cloud drives and combine their storage to get 100GB free cloud storage and even more.
+: You can follow the same operation to add all cloud drive accounts with free storage, and then go to My Storage > + New Combined Cloud

 Step 4.
 You can change the Task Name to make it easier to distinguish.
-Click Add Source, select the needed PC files to the cloud, then click Add Destination, and select Dropbox as the backup destination under Single Cloud.
+Select the needed PC files to the cloud, then select Dropbox as the sync destination under Destination.

 Step 5.
-After selecting, click Start Backup to avoid the Dropbox syncing and backing up slow.
+After selecting, click Start Sync to avoid the Dropbox syncing and backing up slowly.

-✎Note: You can do Dropbox automatically sync files with CBackup to free your hands, click Settings, and enable scheduled backups under the Scheduler tab for PC auto backup.
+: You can do Dropbox automatically sync files with CBackup to free your hands, click Settings, and enable scheduled sync and backup under the Scheduler tab for PC auto backup

 The 7 most common and effective methods to solve the Dropbox syncing slow problem have been shown in the above content.
 You can try these methods by following the detailed steps.
 In fact, although Dropbox is a widely used file storage tool, more and more users report that Dropbox has errors and the program is not stable.